Best Foam Roller Firmness for Back Pain Beginners

 - &#10003;Progress to high density after 4-6 weeks of consistent rolling, once your tissue is no longer reactive

-For back pain beginners, medium-density foam rollers are the right starting point.
-I've seen too many people grab the firmest roller available and quit after one session because it hurt too much.
+For back pain beginners, medium-density foam rollers are the right starting point. too many people grab the firmest roller available and quit after one session because it hurt too much.
 Medium compression releases tight paraspinal muscles without overwhelming tissue that hasn't been worked before.
 The 3-zone textured surface of the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) targets the thoracic spine and lower back with varied pressure points, giving beginners effective myofascial release without the sharp discomfort a high-density roller produces on unprepared tissue.
 Starting at medium also means you can roll longer, more often, and build the habit long enough to see real results.

 ## Why High-Density Rollers Backfire for Beginners